Last Updated May 21st, 2023 at 11:54 pm by Lisa

 Make The Pickling Liquid

-- In a large pot on the stove, combine vinegar, 6 cups water, and salt pickling solution.
+- In a pot or large saucepan on the stove, combine vinegar, water, peppercorns, red pepper flakes, coriander, and salt.

-- Pack green beans into the jars so they are standing on their ends.
+- Trim ends of each green bean using a clean pair of kitchen scissors.
+Pack green beans into the jars so they are standing on their ends.
 The easy way to load the beans in the jars is to lay the glass jar on its side to fit them all inside.
 You can make pints and cut the beans shorter to fit your pint jars.

-- Pour or ladle the hot mixture into the jars.
+- Pour or ladle the room temperature mixture into the jars.
 Fill to within ½ inch of the top of the jar rims.
-Wipe the rim of the jar with a clean paper towel.
-Use a clean utensil to release any air bubbles from the pickling liquid in the jar.
+Place lids and bands on jars.
+Place jars in the refrigerator and eat within a month!

 Can I be use long pencil thin French Green beans with this recipe & I have ground coriander not seed would that work?